tale-toul/OCP4baremetalIPI/README.md

 In this architecture there is no provisioning network, only a routable network is required.

-The redfish protocol must be used.
-Sushy tools provides the Redfish protocol service.
+The redfish protocol is provided by sushy tools.

-The following links provide additional information about sushy-tools:
+The following links contain additional information about sushy-tools:

 [https://docs.openstack.org/sushy-tools/latest/](https://docs.openstack.org/sushy-tools/latest/)
 [https://gist.github.com/williamcaban/e5d02b3b7a93b497459c94446105872c](https://gist.github.com/williamcaban/e5d02b3b7a93b497459c94446105872c)